Most WSOP Bracelets: All-Time Leaders & Records

 Phil Ivey – 11 WSOP Bracelets

 The most feared player alive.
 Phil Ivey broke away from the 10-bracelet tie in 2025 and now sits alone in second place.
-Even though he plays a selective schedule, his final-table conversion rate is historic.
-If anyone can push toward the top spot, it’s Phil Ivey.
+He plays a selective schedule, but his final-table conversion rate is historic.
+If anyone can push toward the top spot, it is Ivey.

 The Undisputed King: The 17-Bracelet Champion